doublebyte1/keynotes/ada/PITCHME.md

 ---
 ## Don't be too Hard on Yourself

-- You don't need to be perfect |
+- You don't need to be perfect. |
-- Learn to say "No" |
+- Learn to say "No". |

 <img src="assets/overwork.jpeg" width="30%">

 ---
 ## Don't be to Afraid to Fail

-- the "No" is guaranteed.
+- The "No" is guaranteed. |
-- Fail often, fail fast
+- "Fail fast, fail often."" |

 ---
 ## Find a Mentor